torbsd/torbsd.github.io/faq.md

 With a little time and patience, running a BSD relay shouldn't be difficult for any Linux user beyond those brand-new to computing.
 For someone comfortable in the shell, editing files, and so on, it should be simple enough.

-## Why did Tor Browser work start with OpenBSD?
-On the desktop at least, isn't FreeBSD more popular? ##
+## "Why did Tor Browser work start with OpenBSD?
+On the desktop at least, isn't FreeBSD more popular?" ##

 FreeBSD may very well be more widely used, but operating system usage statistics are wildly untrustworthy, particularly when the BSD license doesn't require users to publicize using BSD code.